rust-lang/reference/src/items/generics.md

 parameters are listed in angle <span class="parenthetical">brackets (`<...>`)</span>, usually immediately after the name of the item and before its definition.
 For implementations, which don't have a name, they come directly after `impl`.
-The order of generic parameters is restricted to lifetime parameters and then type/const parameters intermixed.
+The order of generic parameters is restricted to lifetime parameters and then type and const parameters intermixed.

 Some examples of items with type, const, and lifetime parameters: